Kansas City Metro • Inspection-only GPR

-Know what is below before you dig, drill, cut, or core.
+Know what is below before you dig, drill, cut, core, trench, or excavate.

-GroundTruth provides Ground Penetrating Radar (GPR) scanning for private utility locating, concrete and slab investigation, and pre-cut risk reduction across the Kansas City metro.
+GroundTruth provides Ground Penetrating Radar (GPR), private utility locating, concrete scanning, and pre-project subsurface investigation across the Kansas City metro.
 No repairs.
-No upsell.
-Just clear answers.
+No excavation upsell.
+Just clear field insight and documentation.

-Inspection-only Private utility focus Concrete and slab scanning Kansas City local
+Private utility focus Concrete and slab scanning Before cutting or coring Kansas City local

-GroundTruth crew performing utility locating and subsurface investigation
+GroundTruth crew performing private utility locating and subsurface investigation

 Best fit for jobs where guessing is expensive.